 # Create custom mapping

 Any sync created in SyncPenguin has a default field mapping, which usually includes all basic and common fields between the two synced applications.
-To create a custom mapping, open your sync and click the Create custom mapping button in the Field mapping & filters section:
+To create a custom mapping, open your sync and click the Customize button in the Field mapping & rules section:

-Once you enter the name, a mapping area will open in a new window, which looks like this:
+Once you enter the name, a mapping area will open with all fields mapped by default:

 # Sync flow